BugBusterMax/AWQ-oGPTQ/README.md

 ### Installation & Setup

 The effectiveness of this method has been verified.
-However, owing to the files are not yet fully organized, you'll need to replace the corresponding scripts in the official AWQ and [GPTQ repository](https://github.com/IST-DASLab/gptq) in order to use AWQ-oGPTQ:
+However, owing to the files are not yet fully organized, you'll need to replace the corresponding scripts in the official [AWQ repository](https://github.com/mit-han-lab/llm-awq) and [GPTQ repository](https://github.com/IST-DASLab/gptq) in order to use AWQ-oGPTQ:

 ```bash
 # 1. Clone or download these scripts